A

 such as basic income, would not work as hard and as diligently

 as they had done previously.
-People are motivated to
+People are motivated

-as financial security, family, habits, interests, rewards,
+such as financial security, family, habits, interests, rewards,

 status, personal fulfilment, obligations, social interaction